General Course Information

 1.2 Course description

-In light of the ever-increasing use of the Chinese language in the Hong Kong legal system and legal profession, this course aims to introduce students to some of the areas of legal practice in which written and spoken Chinese is frequently used, to impart to students basic skills in using Chinese in legal practice, and to encourage students to reflect upon the future development of Chinese in the Hong Kong legal system.
-The course, to be conducted in traditional Chinese (written) and Cantonese (oral), starts with an overview of the history of the use of Chinese in the Hong Kong legal system and legal sector, and then moves on to an introduction of the essential Chinese skills as applied in the legal context.
-Three major areas will be covered, namely legal translation, drafting legal documents in Chinese, and use of Chinese in client interviews.
-Guest lectures will be delivered in which legal practitioners and related professionals share their experience in using Chinese in specific aspects of legal practice such as law drafting, litigation and mediation.
-At the same time, small-group tutorials are conducted with a view to introducing skills and points of note in the three major areas stated above.
+The course aims to introduce students to some of the areas of legal practice in which written Chinese is used.
+Conducted mainly in traditional Chinese and Cantonese, the course starts with an overview of the history of the use of Chinese in the Hong Kong legal system and legal field, and then moves on to an introduction (or revision for students who studied Chinese in secondary school) of the essential Chinese skills as applied in the legal context.
+A series of guest lectures will be delivered in which participants of the local legal field – past guests have included judges, law draftsmen, practising solicitors, practising barristers and mediators – share their experience in using Chinese in specific areas of legal practice such as drafting legal documents, rendering advice to clients, presenting submissions in the court, and writing judgments.
+At the same time, small-group tutorials are conducted with a view to introducing skills and points of note in using Chinese, including Chinese legal terms and basic skills in drafting and translating documents.

 1.3 Course teachers